defSim/defSim/README.rst

 *the discrete event framework for social influence models*

-New to defSim? `Learn how to use defSim in 5 minutes <https://marijnkeijzer.github.io/defSim/quickintro.html>`_
+New to defSim? `Learn how to use defSim in this quick introduction <https://marijnkeijzer.github.io/defSim/Introduction_to_defSim.html>`_

 For a description of all of defSim's functions, see the `documentation <https://marijnkeijzer.github.io/defSim>`_